Ohio IOP (Intensive Outpatient Program)

-Ohio intensive outpatient programs (IOPs) are a type of treatment program that provides intensive, structured care to people struggling with substance abuse.
-IOPs in Ohio typically involve group and individual therapy sessions several times per week, and may also include other activities such as educational classes, life skills training, and 12-step meetings.
+Our Cincinnati Intensive Outpatient Program (IOP) provides intensive, structured care to people struggling with substance abuse.
+This program involves group and individual therapy sessions several times/week, and includes supplemental therapies such as educational classes, life skills training, and 12-step meetings.

 someone getting help at ohio recovery center